Strategy (game theory): Strategy set

 A player's strategy set defines what strategies are available for them to play.
-A strategy profile is a list of strategy sets, ordered from most to least desirable.

 A player has a finite strategy set if they have a number of discrete strategies available to them.
 For instance, a game of rock paper scissors comprises a single move by each player—and each player's move is made without knowledge of the other's, not as a response—so each player has the finite strategy set {rock paper scissors}.

 A strategy set is infinite otherwise.
 For instance the cake cutting game has a bounded continuum of strategies in the strategy set {Cut anywhere between zero percent and 100 percent of the cake}.

 In a dynamic game, games that are played over a series of time, the strategy set consists of the possible rules a player could give to a robot or agent on how to play the game.
 For instance, in the ultimatum game, the strategy set for the second player would consist of every possible rule for which offers to accept and which to reject.

 In a Bayesian game, or games in which players have incomplete information about one another, the strategy set is similar to that in a dynamic game.
 It consists of rules for what action to take for any possible private information.